Skip to main content

 Data Lake Structure

+For complete folder structure and S3 path patterns, see Data Lake Architecture - Folder Structure.
 The ETL pipeline writes to three main layers in S3:

 Detailed S3 Structure: See S3 Storage Structure in ETL Complete Reference for the complete directory structure with example paths.